webhintio/hint/docs/developer-guide/rules/index.md

 # How to develop a rule

-A `rule` is a check that sonar will validate.
+A `rule` is a check that `sonar` will validate.
 The API should be flexible enough to allow you to implement anything you want easily:

-* validate that all links are `https`,
+* Validate that all links are `HTTPS`.
-* integrate with a third party service,
+* Integrate with a third party service.
-* inject JavaScript to execute in the context of the page
+* Inject JavaScript to execute in the context of the page.
 * etc.

-If there is something you want to do and you can't or it is not clear how to do it, please open an issue.
+If there is something you want to do and you can't, or it is not clear how to do it, please open an issue.

-The following is a basic template for a core rule (you might need to adapt the paths in your case):
+The following is a basic template for a core rule (you might need to adapt the paths for your case):

 ```ts
 import { IFetchEndEvent, IRule, IRuleBuilder } from '../../types'; // eslint-disable-line no-unused-vars